top of page

 Trauma & Therapy

 Trauma isn't just about what happens to you; it's about how it affects you deep inside, your sense of yourself, the world, and your place in it.
-People feel traumatized not just from being hurt, but from facing that hurt alone.
-As a therapist my core belief is that everyone deserves to feel heard, understood, and supported, especially when life feels overwhelming and uncertain.
-What matters to me is being right here with you.
+People feel traumatized not just from being hurt, but from facing that hurt alone

 In my practice, I have found that when people hear the word trauma what often comes to mind is what we see or hear in popular media and what may be better understood as capital “T” Trauma.
 We say capital “T” because these kinds of trauma may be more easily recognized by the experiencer as well as those close to them.
 This kind of trauma can at times be a single incident such as a natural disaster, car accident or assault.